arbisoft/openedx-nodebb-discussion/README.md

 ---

-To add `openedx_nodebb_discussion` app into the installed apps add the following line in the `INSTALLED_APPS` list present in `lms/common.py` and `cms/common.py` file.
+To add `openedx_edly_discussion` app into the installed apps add the following line in the `INSTALLED_APPS` list present in `lms/common.py` and `cms/common.py` file.

 ```
 INSTALLED_APPS = [
     ...
-    'openedx.features.openedx_nodebb_discussion',
+    'openedx.features.openedx_edly_discussion',
 ]
 ```